Extreme winter creates financial struggle for Clinton homeless shelter

 "When I started I thought I was going to do it for a few years and that's it...and then I was going to go back to my career in baseball.
 Well...that wasn't the case," Ray Gimenez, the Executive Director & Minister at Victory Center Ministries said.

-Over the past three decades the center has helped hundreds of people and served thousands of meals.
+Over the past three decades, the center has helped hundreds of people and served thousands of meals.

 "The ministry provides men, women, and children a safe haven, a place to stay...and providing three meals a day, breakfast lunch and dinner daily to whoever comes in through our doors," Ray Gimenez said.